apache/accumulo-website/_docs-2/administration/upgrading.md

 The recommended way to upgrade from a prior 1.7.x release is to stop Accumulo, upgrade to 1.7.y and then start 1.7.y.

-When upgrading, there is a known issue if the upgrade fails due to outstanding [FATE] operations, see [ACCUMULO-4496] The work around if this situation is encountered:
+When upgrading, there is a known issue if the upgrade fails due to outstanding [FATE] operations, see [ACCUMULO-4496] The workaround if this situation is encountered:

 - Start tservers
 - Start shell